Two policemen, six others injured in Quetta bomb attack

 The explosion took place at Zarghoon Road, near the University chowk in the area.
 These bombs were placed on a motorcycle, near a police van, as per the initial police reports

-Two police were killed and at least six other local people have been injured in a blast that took place in Quetta on Sunday evening.
+Two police were killed and at least six other local people have been injured in a blast that took place in Serena Hotel in Quetta on Sunday evening.

-The explosion took place at Zarghoon Road, near the University chowk in the area.
+The explosion took place at Zarghoon Road, near the University Chowk in the area.
 These bombs were placed on a motorcycle, near a police van, as per the initial police reports.
+It is believed that the target was the police van which was reportedly transporting 15 poliemen.

+Bilawal Bhutto Zardari, Chairman of Pakistan People's Party, was also reportedly staying in the same hotel, as per local media.
+"Condemn the bomb blast in Quetta.
+The government must stop appeasing terrorists and implement the National Action Plan," he tweeted.

+Condemn the bomb blast in Quetta.
+The government must stop appeasing terrorists and implement the National Action Plan.— BilawalBhuttoZardari (@BBhuttoZardari) August 8, 2021

 Emergency services such as police officials and ambulances have rushed to the spot of the explosion to help the injured.